Recruitment for the City of Ottawa’s committees and boards

-- Full time permanent employees of the City of Ottawa are not eligible for positions as citizen members on any City committee or board where Council is required to make such appointments.
+- Employees of the City of Ottawa are not eligible for positions as public members on any City committee or board where Council is required to make such appointments.

 - The term of office is generally two or four years and membership is tied to the Term of Council.
-Members are eligible to serve up to eight consecutive years on the same committee or board (a maximum of 8 years) subject to section 2.2 and 2.5 of this policy.
+Members are eligible to serve up to eight consecutive years on the same committee or board subject to section 2.2, 2.3 and 2.5 of this policy.
 For example, a member may serve two consecutive four-year terms.
 A member could also serve a two-year term, followed by a four-year term, followed by another two-year term.

-- Applicants are required to sit out at least one year after serving two consecutive terms, before being eligible for reappointment on the same committee or board, although may apply to serve on another Committee during that time.
+- Applicants are required to sit out at least one year after serving eight consecutive years, before being eligible for reappointment on the same committee or board, although they may apply to serve on another Committee or board during that time.

 - Those members who wish to be reappointed to an additional term must reapply and go through the approved selection process.

 - The membership of City committees, boards, task forces, sub-committees, commissions and quasi-judicial committees, as well as external boards and commissions shall, as much as possible, achieve a balance between a variety of technical expertise, professional and lived experiences, knowledge and other representation.

-- As much as possible, the membership should reflect the diversity and demographics of the City of Ottawa in such areas as gender, official language, geographical representation, race and disability.
+- As much as possible, the membership should reflect the diversity and demographics of the City of Ottawa in such areas as Indigeneity, disability, gender, francophones and other languages, geographic representation and race.

 - Appointments should be undertaken with a view to achieving the City of Ottawa’s goal to have a 50 per cent representation of women and/or non-binary people, and to have representation from other equity deserving groups including those who identify as Indigenous, Black, racialized, People with disabilities, and 2SLGBTQ+ individuals on all City Advisory Committees.

-- The recruitment for the City’s committees, boards, task forces, sub-committees, commissions and quasi-judicial committees, as well as external boards and commissions for which members are required, shall be held early in each Term of Council and again at approximately mid-term.
+- The recruitment for the City’s committees, boards, task forces, sub-committees, commissions and quasi-judicial committees, as well as external boards and commissions for which members are required, shall be held early in each Term of Council and, if required, at approximately mid-term.

-- The principles of equity and accommodation for all candidates shall be adopted and implemented by offering clear application deadlines, an inclusive campaign strategy, and selection process with build-in bias awareness, and interviewing procedures using the same questions and same evaluation criteria for all candidates, while integrating inclusive practices to accommodate diverse communication needs and styles.
+- The principles of equity and inclusion for all candidates shall be adopted and implemented by offering clear application deadlines, an inclusive campaign strategy, and selection process with build-in bias awareness, and interviewing procedures using the same questions and same evaluation criteria for all candidates, while integrating inclusive practices to accommodate diverse communication needs and styles.

-- The recruitment and selection process for citizen members will include advertisements for interested applicants placed by the Office of the City Clerk, in the daily and/or weekly community newspapers in accordance with the City’s advertising policy as well as on the City’s website.
+- The recruitment and selection process for public members will include advertisements for interested applicants placed by the Office of the City Clerk, in the daily and/or weekly community newspapers in accordance with the City’s advertising policy as well as on the City’s website.
 Advertisements will also be distributed throughout Client Service Centres, libraries, and other City and community facilities as resources permit.
 In addition, an effort will be made to tailor the recruitment process specifically, but not exclusively, to reach community organizations that support diverse members from Indigenous, Black and other racialized communities.
 The recruitment process may also be targeted to groups that might have qualifications relevant to specific committees.
 For example, professional associations for architects, professional planners, and lawyers may be targeted, as well as related affinity groups.

 - The advertisements may include the following information: